paulburkhardt/PathPilot/Data/Videos/commands.md

 conda activate mast3r-slam
 ```

-## Make sur that the correct cuda version is loaded
+## Make sure that the correct cuda version is loaded
 check cuda version and pytorch version
 ```
 nvidia-smi